patrickmineault/codebook/setup.myst.md

 ## Use the true-neutral cookiecutter

-If doing all this for every new project sounds like a lot of work, you can save yourself some time using the `true-neutral` cookiecutter, which creates a project skeleton using the template I showed above. `cookiecutter` generates project folders from templates.
+If doing all this for every new project sounds like a lot of work, you can save yourself some time using the *true neutral* cookiecutter, which creates a project skeleton using the template I showed above. `cookiecutter` generates project folders from templates.
 You can install it in the base conda environment with:

 ```
 (base) ~/Documents $ pip install cookiecutter